128technology/docs/docs/cli_reference.md

 #### Description

-The _show events alarm_ command displays various event records that the SSR collects during operation.
-As of software version 3.1, the only event type that is capable of being shown is the alarm history.
+The _show events_ command displays various event records that the SSR collects during operation.

 The output can be optionally restricted to specific time windows using the `from` and `to` qualifiers.
 Because this command can generate a lot of output, the `rows` limiter is particularly useful on busy systems.

+Categories can be enabled or disabled individually in `config &gt; authority &gt; router &gt; audit`.
+There are five main top-level categories that can be filtered using the `type` argument.

+* admin: A catch-all category for events that are triggered by a user&#x27;s action.

+* alarm: A historical record of &#x27;show alarms&#x27; including a unique event each time an alarm was created and cleared.

+* system: A catch-all category for events that the system creates itself.

+* traffic: A record of whether traffic was allowed or denied.
+By default this is disabled.

+* provisioning: A historical record of `show assets` including unique events for each internal state transition.

+Additional filtering can be done by specifying a dot (.) followed by a subtype.
+For example, `type admin.running_config_change` will only show configuration change events, while `type system.ntp_adjustment` will only display NTP adjustment events.
+The output can be optionally restricted to specific time windows using the `from` and `to` qualifiers.
+Because this command can generate a lot of output, the `rows` and `limit` limiters are particularly useful on busy systems.

 #### Example